 - Perform surgery to prepare the mouth for dental implants, and to aid in the regeneration of deficient bone and gum tissues.

-Oral Surgeons with little to no experience tend to make between $85270 and $176900 while the more experienced ones make over $233900 per year.
+Oral Surgeons with little to no experience tend to make between $61570 and $177650 while the more experienced ones can earn over $208,000 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Oral Surgeon is to move to a higher paying state like MO.
-Right now, the highest paying states for Oral Surgeons are MO, MA, CO, IN and AR.
+One of the easiest ways to increase your salary as an Oral and Maxillofacial Surgeon is to move to a higher paying state like AZ.
+Right now, the highest paying states for Oral Surgeons are AZ, FL, MA, MO and NC.

-However a higher pay at MO doesn’t guarantee that you will make more because the living expenses at MO might be 2x higher than where you are currently at now.
+However, a higher pay at AZ doesn’t guarantee that you will make more because the living expenses at AZ might be twice as high than where you are currently at now.

-3 other factors that can increase your salary as An Oral Surgeon is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Oral and Maxillofacial Surgeon is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Oral Surgeons what degree they had when they got the job and most of them said they had a Post-doctoral followed by PhD.
+We asked other Oral Surgeons what degree they had when they got the job and most of them said they had a Post-Doctoral Training followed by a PhD.